This information should not be relied upon as legal or professional advice. Read the disclaimer.

-Although BBLS is advertised as being for smaller businesses, there is no apparent upper limit on the size of businesses that can apply.
+Although BBLS is advertised as being for smaller businesses, there is no upper limit on the size of businesses that can apply.

 Do businesses have to apply to their existing bank?

-No, they can apply to any accredited lender, but it may well be more efficient to apply to their existing bank because the approval process involves some basic “know your customer” security checks.
+No, they can apply to any accredited lender, but it may well be more efficient to apply to their existing bank first because the approval process involves some basic “know your customer” security checks.
 Businesses should only have one live application at a time.
 Being rejected by one lender should not prevent applications being considered by others (although it’s important to know why the application was rejected).

 Why is a lender taking so long to decide?

 Reasons may vary, so businesses should contact the lender to find out why.
 Many lenders have been overwhelmed by the level of demand and so it has taken much longer than usual to consider applications – even if in theory that process is quick.
 It may be worth reviewing recent articles online about which lenders are taking more or less time to decide.